Ignoring visitors at exhibitions is a dangerous game to play – and as experts in the exhibition industry, we can tell you this:

-Following on from our suspicion that younger visitors to business exhibitions could be being ignored, we sent Guy off again to a second exhibition.
+Following on from our suspicion that younger visitors could be overlooked, we sent Guy off again to a second exhibition.
 This time, one aimed at a fairly young audience of sports clubs, where his age may not be a contributory factor to him being ignored.

 It was a less busy show and on average people greeted him in less than 3 seconds, which I’m sure you’ll agree is pretty good.
 These exhibitors get a big thumbs up from us.